 Parken Brailsford Family Tree

-My Grandparents Edgar W Parken and Dorothy Francis (Brailsford).
-I believe it is there wedding photo December 1919, Edinburgh, Scotland.
+My Grandparents, Edgar W Parken and Dorothy Francis (Brailsford).
+I believe it was taken about the time of their wedding, which was in December 1919?
+(1916 it may have been their wedding photograph) Edinburgh, Scotland.

 Jean Lohmann (my mum) gave me most of the information.